 Take a step in the right direction and order your copy of Healthy Feet today!

-Prepared by the editors of Harvard Health Publications in consultation with Christopher P. Chiodo, M.D., Instructor in Orthopedic Surgery, Harvard Medical School Orthopedic Surgeon, Brigham and Women’s Hospital, and James P. Ioli, DPM, Instructor in Orthopedic Surgery, Harvard Medical School, Chief of Podiatry, Brigham and Women’s Hospital.
+Prepared by the editors of Harvard Health Publishing in consultation with Christopher P. Chiodo, M.D., Instructor in Orthopedic Surgery, Harvard Medical School Orthopedic Surgeon, Brigham and Women’s Hospital, and James P. Ioli, DPM, Instructor in Orthopedic Surgery, Harvard Medical School, Chief of Podiatry, Brigham and Women’s Hospital.
 48 pages.
 (2015)

 - The fantastic foot